poomstas/AgTech_DRL/README.md

 K	|	Amnt of K fertilizer in kg/ha applied on this day	|	0	|	100	|	kg/ha	|

 In the given gym environment, the above action variables are scaled from -1 to 1 using the minimum and maximum values for computational convenience.

-As outlined in the GitHub problem description page, the ultimate objective of the task is to create an agent that
+The ultimate objective of the challenge is to create an agent that
 1. maximizes the net profit,
 2. maintains high training stability, and
 3. achieves fast convergence.

-The report continues with the Executive Summary section whereI make the final recommendation.
+The report continues with the Executive Summary section where I make the final recommendation.
 Then the three attempts are summarized in the order they were conducted, followed by the Conclusion and Future Works sections at the end.

 ---